 Adjacent to the Kruger National Park, is Sabi Sand, a fantastic private game park made up of private game reserves such as MalaMala, Lion Sands, Savanna Private Game Reserve, Sabi Sabi Private Game Reserve, Londolozi Private Game Reserve, Singita Game Reserve, Ulusaba and Nottens to name a few.
-There is everything from affordable owner run bush camps to uber luxurious South Africa safari lodges and your stay is guaranteed to be unforgettable.
+There is everything from affordable owner run bush camps to uber luxurious safari lodges, so your South Africa safaris are guaranteed to be unforgettable.

 Want to read more about South Africa safaris in the Kruger?
 Check out our travel guide.Kruger Park Travel Guide

-South Africa is in the southern hemisphere and offers a pleasant climate year round.
-The average day temperatures in summer range from 19 to 30 degrees whilst in winter it’s 15 to 23 degrees.
-Depending on what you are wanting to see and do on your South African tour, the times of year will vary.
-If the wild flowers of South Africa are on your list, late spring is the time to see the beautiful indigenous flowers bloom.
-Whale watching in South Africa runs May to November whilst the sardine run up the east coast is May to July.
+Southern hemisphere South Africa offers a pleasant climate year round where day temperatures in summer range from 19 to 30 degrees and 15 to 23 degrees in winter.
+If the wild flowers of South Africa are on your list, late spring is the time to go whilst whale watching runs late May to November.
 Autumn is the change of colour most notable in the Winelands and mountain ranges.
 Winter in Cape Town is the least attractive because it experiences rain and windy days as cold fronts move through.
 South Africa safaris are best during the cooler months when animals can be easily spotted, from May to September.
 The holiday high season runs October to March.

 Conservation in South Africa